jcelaya775/ampa-wmt-rto-hackathon/README.md

 ## Problem Statement

-All pets , dominantly cats tend to wander out and end up loosing their way back home. in cases like these , we as owners tend to think the worse and panic while searching in order to be able to find in a systematic was we need to know where to look
+All pets, dominantly cats and dogs tend to wander out and end up losing their way back home.
+In cases like these, we as owners tend to think the worst and panic while searching in order to be able to find in a systematic way as we need to know where to look.

 ## Solution Description